geekforbrains/geekforbrains.github.io/_posts/2016-04-04-a-year-of-nodejs.markdown

 and you'll see what I mean.

-I realize that many languages don't have a strict structure, but they DO usually have a standard guidline created by the actual maintainers of the language.
+I realize that many languages don't have a strict structure, but they DO usually have a standard guideline created by the actual maintainers of the language.

 The only one I thought was any good for Javascript is written by [Mozilla][mozilla].